peterjonhera/Pistos/README.md

 # Pistos
 **"He that is faithful in that which is least is faithful also in much."** — Luke 16:10, KJV

-A Seventh-day Adventist household stewardship system for the Jonhera family, built on the *Beginner's Guide to Budgeting* by Rose Lee (Melrose Finance).
+A Seventh-day Adventist household stewardship system for a family, built on the *Beginner's Guide to Budgeting* by Rose Lee (Melrose Finance).

 ---